 10. Lighten up

 The more a car weighs, the harder the engine, transmission, brakes, and suspension have to work.
 While cars are designed to carry extra weight, over the long term any unnecessary strain will take miles off its life.
 Don’t use the trunk for a mobile garage.
+That is not a good place to store a 100 lb. bag of sand or every piece of sports equipment you own.
 Keep it as light as possible.

-Follow these suggestions and you can look forward to doubling your car’s useful life!
+Follow these suggestions and you too can look forward to doubling your vehicle’s useful life!